legacysurvey/legacysurvey/pages/dr1/description.rst

 - maggie - Linear flux units, where an object with an AB magnitude of 0 is 1.0 maggie
 - MoG - Mixture-of-gaussian model to approximate the PSF and galaxy models (http://arxiv.org/abs/1210.6563)
 - NOAO - National Optical Astronomy Observatory (http://www.noao.edu)
-- nanomaggie - Linear flux units, where an object with an AB magnitude of 22.5 is equivalent to :math:`1 x 10^{-9}` maggie or 1.0 nanomaggie
+- nanomaggie - Linear flux units, where an object with an AB magnitude of 22.5 is equivalent to :math:`1 \times 10^{-9}` maggie or 1.0 nanomaggie
 - PSF - Point spread function
 - PSFEx - Emmanuel Bertin's PSF fitting code (http://www.astromatic.net/software/psfex)
 - SDSS - Sloan Digital Sky Survey (http://www.sdss.org)